michaelplazek/mocha-grommet-reporter/README.md

 ## UPDATE:

-There is an overhead Dashboard view being developed for displaying a visualization of suite data at a higher level.
+There is an overhead dashboard view being developed for displaying a visualization of suite data at a higher level.
 Stay tuned for new updates.